dark12222000/anomaly/readme.md

 + NPM
 + Redis

 Each component is written in javascript and designed to be run in Node.js.
-Worker requires `git` to be available, and both Worker and Service will take advantage of a local c compiler by using `hiredis`;
+Worker requires `git` and `redis-cli` to be available, and Service will take advantage of having `hiredis` installed locally.